codeshruti/codeshruti/README.md

 This is S Shruti, an aspiring Machine Learning Engineer.
 I am currently working with Data Science libraries and Deep learning projects.

-I am interested in working on Research papers and open source projects.

 :v: Successfully completed Hacktoberfest 2020 and GSSOC'21.

 Technology Stack: